BlueByteSystemsInc/PDMShell/src/addin/trigger-points.md

 For pre-event trigger points, a script failure can cancel the PDM command when the add-in receives the event early enough for PDM to cancel it.

+## Saving trigger changes

+When you change trigger point selections and click OK in the Script Editor, PDMShell may prompt you to restart Windows Explorer.
+SOLIDWORKS PDM registers command hooks when the add-in loads, so Windows Explorer must restart, or the user must log out and back in to the vault, before changed hooks are active.

 ## Command data

 PDM event data depends on the command type.
 Some events provide files, some provide folders, and some provide command-specific values such as card button text or configuration context.